Patricia Highsmith in eight movies

 Liliana Cavani (2002)

-Ripley here has the look of John Malkovich and this is the most interesting thing that can be said about this adaptation that follows the author’s novel more faithfully than Wenders’s much superior version, ‘The American Friend’.
-It was filmed with reliability and excessive mannerism by the once scandalous Liliana Cavani.
+Ripley here has the look of John Malkovich and this is the most interesting thing that can be said about this adaptation that follows the author’s novel more closely than Wenders’s much superior version, the american friend.
+She was filmed with solvency and excessive mannerism by the once scandalous Liliana Cavani.

 Tod Haynes (2015)